Pakistani cricketer Imam-ul-Haq lands in controversy after being accused of having multiple affairs

-New Delhi [India], July 25 (ANI) : Pakistani cricketer Imam-ul-Haq has landed himself in a controversy after a Twitter user accused him of having affairs with several girls and cheating on them.
+New Delhi: Pakistani cricketer Imam-ul-Haq has landed himself in a controversy after a Twitter user accused him of having affairs with several girls and cheating on them.

 The user leaked his WhatsApp chats with several girls alleging that the cricketer had exploited them.